vertica/spark-connector/CONTRIBUTING.md

 Similarly, if you set the `sparkVersion` in `build.sbt` to `3.2.0`, you will also need to use `hadoop-hdfs` version `3.3.0`.

 If a change is made to one of those bottom-layer components (e.g. VerticaJdbcLayer, FileStoreLayer), integration tests should be included.
 Additionally, if a change is large and touches many components of the connector, integration tests should be included.

+These integration tests are run automatically via GitHub Actions when a PR is created or updated (and again when the PR is merged to `main`).

 ### Step 6: Push and Rebase